jack-hanlon/mars-ice/README.md

 Learn how to setup a local PyCUDA environment here: https://jack-hanlon.github.io/tutorials/2021/06/21/How-to-set-up-a-PyCUDA-environment-on-Windows-10.html

 # Setup
-To run this project, first install a PyCUDA environment on Windows 10: https://jack-hanlon.github.io/tutorials/2021/06/21/How-to-set-up-a-PyCUDA-environment-on-Windows-10.html
+<p>To run this project, first install a PyCUDA environment on Windows 10: https://jack-hanlon.github.io/tutorials/2021/06/21/How-to-set-up-a-PyCUDA-environment-on-Windows-10.html</p><p>
-Next, clone this repo and cd into the source (src) directory From here, you will see three Electric Field Monte Carlo files.
+Next, clone this repo and cd into the source (src) directory.</p>
+From here, you will see three Electric Field Monte Carlo files.
 * emc_cpu.py
 * emc_cpu_multi.py